htkhiem/euphonica/README.md

   <img width="2100" height="1500" alt="viz-settings" src="https://github.com/user-attachments/assets/efc07616-e74a-4955-8f8b-da4c5762537d" />

-[^1]: Actual album arts and artist images have been replaced with random pictures from [Pexels](https://www.pexels.com/).
+[^1]: Actual album arts and artist images have been replaced with random pictures from [Pexels](https://www.pexels.com/) and other sources.
 All credits go to the original authors.
-[^2]: Artist bios and album wikis are user-contributed and licensed by Last.fm under CC-BY-SA.
+[^2]: Auto-fetched artist bios and album wikis are user-contributed and licensed by Last.fm under CC-BY-SA.
+Euphonica supports local editing and syncing between local instances but not sharing.

 ## Installation

-NOTE: Beta-quality, here be dragons.

 The preferred way to install Euphonica is as a Flatpak app via Flathub: